Ph-IRES/workshop_data-analysis/README.md

 9a - 4p

 We will have a mid-morning break, a lunch break, and a mid-afternoon break.
 This divides the day into 4 sessions.
 The exact timing of the breaks may vary from day to day.
+The content of the workshop will vary depending on our progress and needs of individual participants/projects.

 | Day | Date | Topic |
 | --- | --- | --- |